saimasanjidashila/saimasanjidashila/README.md

 ## Hi there 👋
+I'm Saima Sanjida Shila, a passionate developer and researcher working on cutting-edge projects in Weather Forecasting and Deep Learning.
+I thrive on learning new technologies and solving real-world problems with AI and ML. 🌟

 <!--
 **saimasanjidashila/saimasanjidashila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.